vulkano-rs/vulkano-www/content/guide-buffer-creation.md

 content[7] = 3;
 ```

-Keep in mind that being able to read/write the content of the buffer like this is specific to the
+Just like the constructors, keep in mind that being able to read/write the content of the buffer
-`CpuAccessibleBuffer`.
-Other kinds of buffers (for example the `ImmutableBuffer`) do not provide
+like this is specific to the `CpuAccessibleBuffer`.
+Other kinds of buffers (for example the
-such methods.
+`ImmutableBuffer`) do not provide such methods.